 Support from others and self-care approaches can be very effective in this stage.

 Movements that don’t make you feel overly exhausted are wise.
-Once or twice a week, you may feel energized from a high-intensity activity such as cycling or hill climbing that invigorates you to feel positive.
+Once or twice a week, you may benefit from pursuing a high-intensity activity, such as cycling or hill climbing, that invigorates you and increases your positivity.

 Regular resistance training can also lower stress levels by boosting endorphins, the body’s natural mood elevators.
-Engaging in weight-lifting exercises not only helps with physical strength but also helps regulate cortisol.
+Engaging in weightlifting exercises not only builds physical strength, but also helps with regulating cortisol.

-While Stage 1 prioritizes personal action, Stage 2 involves recognizing the need for external support and actively seeking it.
+While the first stage of stress prioritizes personal action, the second involves recognizing the need for external support and actively seeking it.

-Soothe your mind with simple, creative outlets like photography, art, writing, or gardening.
-These activities can uplift your mood and energize you during stressful times.
-Additionally, physical affection, when consensual, has been shown to have a calming effect and can strengthen feelings of connection and self-worth.
+Soothe your mind with simple, creative outlets such as photography, art, writing, or gardening.
+These activities can lift your mood and energize you during stressful times.
+Additionally, the mutual expression of physical affection has been shown to have a calming effect and can strengthen feelings of connection and self-worth.
 While cultural norms vary, the benefits of physical touch are widely recognized.

-Connect with animals or people who help you feel safe.
+Connect with animals or people who help you to feel safe.
 Pets are

-shown to be especially good at boosting oxytocin, the “love” hormone that lowers cortisol without exerting effort.
+shown to be especially good at boosting oxytocin, the “love” hormone that lowers cortisol without a need for physical exertion.
 This is especially important when you’re tired.

-Laughter has been shown to ease depressive feelings you may feel when exhausted.
-Laughing is a helpful way to express emotions you keep bottled up.
+Laughter has been shown to ease depressive feelings and to help with expressing emotions you'd otherwise keep bottled up.
 Some easy ways to help induce laughter are to recall a funny story, watch a funny movie, or visit friends who make you laugh.

-Eat seasonal, home-cooked meals three times a day that contain plenty of protein, healthy fats, and nutrient-rich vegetables, especially leafy greens.
+Three times a day, eat seasonal, home-cooked meals that contain plenty of protein, healthy fats, and nutrient-rich vegetables, especially leafy greens.
 These foods are good brain and body fuel that can benefit you through every stage.
 Avoid eating late at night (after 8 p.m., if you have a typical sleep schedule).

 Maintain consistent sleep routines.
-These are key for restful sleep and avoiding oversleeping (10 or more hours a night may make you feel more tired).
+These are key for restful sleep and to avoid oversleeping (10 or more hours a night may make you feel more tired).

 Practice gentle movements daily.
 These include stretching and walking for 20 to 30 minutes every day.
-Strength training can also be beneficial.
-Gradually, this type of mobility will send your mind the message that you are building up strength to face situations without total exhaustion or fear that makes you withdraw.
+Strength training, as mentioned, can also be beneficial.
+Gradually, this type of mobility will send your mind the message that you are building up strength to face situations without the total exhaustion or fear that makes you withdraw.

 The Takeaway